Santa Clarita Truck Accident Lawyers

 - Other Parties — Depending on the situation, other parties might be liable.
 This could include the truck owner (if separate from the trucking company), a parts manufacturer if a defective part caused the accident, or even the cargo loader if improper loading contributed to the crash.

-Our Santa Clarita truck accident lawyers will launch a thorough investigation to uncover all liable parties.
-We’ll check driver logs, maintenance records, and safety regulations to build a strong case in your favor.
+Our Santa Clarita truck accident lawyers will conduct a thorough investigation to help identify the parties who may be liable for the accident.
+We can check driver logs, maintenance records, and safety regulations to gather evidence that may support your claim.

 Gil v.
 Anderson Plumbing: verdict by a Los Angeles County Superior Court jury in Van Nuys awarded to a man who was injured when his vehicle was struck from behind by a large commercial plumbing van.
 Benny was part of the trial team that obtained this verdict.– BENNY KHORSANDI